TheShermanTanker/pypy/pypy/doc/eventhistory.rst

 PyPy Sprint in Göteborg 7th - 11th December 2005
 ------------------------------------------------

 The Gothenburg sprint is over.
-It was a very productive sprint: work has been started on a JIT prototype, we added support for __del__ in PyPy, the socket module had some progress, PyPy got faster and work was started to expose the internals of our parser and bytecode compiler to the user.
+It was a very productive sprint: we added support for __del__ in PyPy, the socket module had some progress, PyPy got faster and work was started to expose the internals of our parser and bytecode compiler to the user.
 Michael and Carl have written a `report about the first half`_ and `one about the second half`_ of the sprint.  *(12/18/2005)*

 .. _report about the first half: https://mail.python.org/pipermail/pypy-dev/2005-December/002656.html
 .. _one about the second half: https://mail.python.org/pipermail/pypy-dev/2005-December/002660.html